-This term refers to the earlier of either the Start of Works relating to the investment, or the first legally binding commitment to order equipment or any other commitment that makes the investment irreversible.
-Buying Start of Works land and preparatory works such as obtaining permits and conducting feasibility studies are not considered 'Start of Works'.
-For take-overs, 'Start of Works' means the moment of acquiring the assets directly linked to the acquired establishment.
-The term refers to any activity related to the project, (including but not Subcontracted limited to consultancy), which is not carried out directly by a Beneficiary Activity or its employees but is carried out under any terms by any third party (local or foreign) individual, company, partnership, or entity.
+Start of Works This term refers to the earlier of either the Start of Works relating to the Start Of WORKS investment, or the first legally binding commitment to order equipment or any other commitment that makes the investment irreversible.
+Buying land and preparatory works such as obtaining permits and conducting feasibility studies are not considered 'Start of Works'.
+For take-overs, 'Start of Works' means the moment of acquiring the assets directly link to the acquired establishment.
+Subcontracted The term refers to any activity related to the project, (including but not Activity limited to consultancy), which is not carried out directly by a Beneficiary or its employees but is carried out under any terms by any third party (local or foreign) individual, company, partnership, or entity.